example42/puppet-playground/README.md

     Current VM states:

     Test_Centos6_64          not created
     Test_Ubuntu1204_64       not created
     Test_Ubuntu1004_64       not created
     Test_Ubuntu1004_32       not created
     Test_Debian6_64          not created
     Test_SuseLinux11_64      not created
     Test_OpenSuse12_64       not created
     ToFix_Solaris10_64       not created
     ToFix_FreeBSD9_64        not created
     ToFix_OpenBSD5_64        not created
     ToFix_Centos5_64         not created
     ToFix_Centos5_32         not created
     ToFix_Centos4_64         not created
     ToFix_Ubuntu1104_64      not created
     ToFix_RedHat6_64         not created
     ToFix_ScientificLinux6_64not created

 Boxes with the Test_ prefix have successfully been tested on an updated Vagrant/VirtualBox installation, the ones with ToFix_ have had some problem for a smooth automated Puppet run.
-This list is going to be updated and corrected with time, hopefully with the help of the community.
+This list is going to be updated and corrected.

 You can run any of the provided Vagrant boxes with: